 Your basic fight opener is Piranhado, used to clump up enemies nicely for the coming onslaught.
 Once they are gathered up, glance at your Soul Harvest stacks and refresh them if it is necessary, and reapply the Horrify Frightening Aspect buff when convenient (potentially using Spirit Walk to close the distance).
-Since a decent chunk of the damage in this build comes from Ring of Emptiness, the basic rotation of the build needs you to then prepare enemies with a cast of Haunt and Locust Swarm, in order to trigger the bonuses from the ring.
+Since a decent chunk of the damage in this build comes from Ring of Emptiness, the basic rotation of the build needs you to then prepare enemies with a cast of Locust Swarm, in order to trigger the bonuses from the ring.
 You are then free to follow up with generous Spirit Barrage spam, devastating the enemy packs.

 One of the strongest utility cooldowns of Witch Doctors, Soul Harvest is almost universally a great addition.
-Soul Harvest acts as a damage buff by default, increasing your Intelligence by up to 15% for the reasonable requirement of 10 harvested enemies with a worn or cubed Sacred Harvester.
+Soul Harvest acts as a damage buff by default, increasing your Intelligence by up to 30% for the reasonable requirement of 10 harvested enemies with a worn or cubed Sacred Harvester.
 With the Languish rune and the worn Lakumba's Ornament bracers, it nets you additional crowd control and reduces incoming damage, solidifying its place in this mid-range playstyle.
 The naturally overlapping duration simply sweetens the deal.
 You will add a second defensive cooldown in the form of Horrify Frightening Aspect, whose massive Armor buff adds yet another protective layer to this easily swarmed build.

 Piranhas is taken for the solitary grouping tool of Witch Doctors — the vortex effect of the Piranhado rune.
 It is hard to argue with the addition of a pull in a build that benefits so much from clumped up enemies, and is a major reason to include Grave Injustice for faster Piranhado cooldown resets.

 Spirit Walk is the final Witch Doctor staple included in the build, and its moderate cooldown is compensated by its versatility: it renders you invulnerable, removes enemy collision and increases your movement speed by 50%.
 The recommended rune is Severance, whose 100% additional movement speed will allow you to reposition in the blink of an eye.
 Early on in the gearing process, you can also consider the Honored Guest rune to add another source of emergency Mana regeneration to the build (see this build's gear page for more information).

 This concludes the overview of the active skills, now let us look through the passives.